agastyav/Sasquatch/README.md

 - Roulette (not russian)
 - Keno (Work in Progress)

-A more detailed writeup, can be found in "writeup.txt file".
+A more detailed writeup, can be found in the "writeup.txt file".

 For progress updates, and new features, make sure to check out the wiki!